smason/ip2/csi/NOTES.md

 The first column contains the 10 gene names and the remaining 10 by (21*5) cells contain the data values.

+# From Chris #

+## Parental Sets ##

+Calculation of parental sets should probably be done outside of the "main" CSI code—maybe in user friendly calling part.
+Use case is to optimise hyperparameters using a smaller set (i.e. truncate at two parents) then run full algorithm with larger set (i.e. three parents).

 # Files #

 ## Control Flow ##